-So, if you enter exactly the same text into each of these indices you’ll see a slightly different score.
-MS Word uses the Flesch Kinkaid grade level but if you’d like to see ALL of indices at the same time, I include a link below to Online-Utility.Org.
+So, if you enter exactly the same text into each of these indices, you’ll see a slightly different score.
+MS Word uses the Flesch Kinkaid grade level but if you’d like to see ALL of the indices at the same time, I include a link below to Online-Utility.Org.
 So, which one should you believe?
 I think you should look at the RANGE, from lowest to highest.

-The main thing to know, is that these indices measure only the things they can count.
+The main thing to know is that these indices measure only the things they can count.
 They don’t reflect a sophisticated Artificial Intelligence analysis of your text.
 Instead, they look at four specific aspects of writing: